 On the other hand, underweight is also associated with ovulation issues in women, and with reduced sperm quality in men.

-There’s no quick fix for reaching and maintaining a healthy weight, but any improvement of your diet and weight will contribute towards improved fertility.
+There’s no quick fix for reaching and maintaining a healthy weight.
+However, any improvement of your diet and weight will contribute towards improved fertility.

 You may want to consult a professional dietitian for guidance and support, or just try some inspirational reading.
 The Anderson Method is simple and common-sense, and a good place to start if you’re feeling lost in the jungle of weigh-loss advice.